-Alcaraz comes through tricky test on Queen's debut
+Murray won't 'overreact' to chastening Queen's defeat

-Queen's 2023 results: Carlos Alcaraz beats Arthur Rinderknech at Cinch Championships
+Queen's 2023 results: Andy Murray loses to Alex de Minaur, Carlos Alcaraz beats Arthur Rinderknech

 Last updated on .From the section Tennis